scikit-hep/scikit-hep.github.io/pages/developers/intro.md

 Never edit your `PATH` or `PYTHONPATH` manually, or depend on the current directory for library development.

+> #### Warning
+>
+> *Always* use pip to install, do not call `python setup.py` directly for
+> building or installing.
+Pip inserts shims into setup.py to fix common issues
+> and enable features like PEP 517/518 builds.
+The only time you directly call
+> setup.py is when making sdists, and even then there are hacks involved.
+>
+> Remember a "normal" user will always use pip.
+You need to simulate that in
+> development.

 ## Development environment: Conda